Events at Waterston House

 After a short illustrated talk from the East Lothian Council Ranger Service, you’ll have the opportunity to watch the breathtaking spectacle of thousands of geese (usually 15,000+) flying in to their night time roost on Aberlady Bay.

-Details of our 2014 Goosewatch events and booking information will be advertised on our What’s on pages.
+Details of our Goosewatch events and booking information will be advertised on our What’s on page when available.

 Optics Day – binoculars & telescope demonstrations